sebastrogers/sebastrogers/README.md

 ### Hi there 👋
-My name is Sebastião Rogerio, I'm a PhD student in Computer Engineering, Data Scientist, Professor and Member of dotLAB Brazil.
+My name is Sebastião Rogerio, I'm a PhD in Computer Engineering, Data Scientist, Professor and Member of dotLAB Brazil.

 🔭 I’m currently working on developing machine learning models for classification.
 In addition, I have studied data engineering and MLOps.